 Candidacy Requirements for Tooth Implants

-Surgically placed in the jaw, the posts of dental implants mimic the roots of natural teeth.
+Surgically placed in the jaw, the posts mimic the roots of natural teeth.
 Dental implants are made from biocompatible titanium and encourage the fusion of bone to implant posts.
-This creates a secure base upon which a dental crown is attached, replacing a missing tooth in its entirety.
+Dental implants are considered very safe ways to create a secure base upon which a dental crown is attached.
+This replaces a missing tooth in its entirety.
 There are certain health requirements patients must meet in order for bone to attach itself successfully to an implant post.

 You must have proper jawbone density to receive implants.
 If a patient does not have enough bone tissue, the placement procedure will not succeed.
 There are still options for those with bone deficiency, however.
 A bone graft can restore bone tissue.
 Once the graft heals, a local specialist can place the implant.